kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-on-streams.md

   {{Section 18 of QUIC}}.

-The QX_TRANSPORT_PARAMETERS frame is the first frame being sent by endpoints.
+The QX_TRANSPORT_PARAMETERS frame is the first frame sent by endpoints.
 Endpoints MUST send the QX_TRANSPORT_PARAMETERS frame as soon as the underlying transport becomes available.
 Note neither endpoint needs to wait for the peer's Transport Parameters before sending its own, as Transport Parameters are